What is babesiosis?

-Babesia infection or babesiosis refers to a tick-borne infection due to a protozoal parasite.
-Babesia invades mammalian red blood cells causing anemia.
-Babesia species are found worldwide, although in North America, most canine cases of babesiosis occur in the southern United States.
-Babesiosis is considered a serious threat to racing greyhounds and pit bull terriers.
+Babesiosis is a tick-borne infection due to Babesia protozoal parasites.
+Babesia invades mammalian red blood cells, causing anemia.
+Babesia species are found worldwide. n North America, most canine cases of babesiosis occur in the southern United States; however, reports in other areas of the US and Canada are increasing.
+Babesiosis is considered a serious threat to racing greyhounds and fighting dogs, such as pit bull terriers.

 How does a dog contract babesiosis?

-Babesiosis is primarily spread through the bite of an infected tick (multiple tick species can carry the disease).
+Babesiosis primarily spreads through an infected tick's bite (multiple tick species can carry the disease).
 There is also evidence that some direct animal-to-animal transmission may occur, such as when an infected dog with oral lesions or abrasions bites another dog.
-This is particularly true for Babesia gibsoni, which primarily affects pit bull terriers.
-Recent studies show that Babesia may be transmitted transplacentally (to unborn puppies in the uterus of their mothers).
-Dogs may also be inadvertently infected through tainted blood transfusion.
+This is particularly true for Babesia gibsoni, which primarily affects Pitbull Terriers.
+Recent studies show that Babesia may be transmitted to unborn puppies in their mother’s uterus.
+Dogs may also be inadvertently infected through a tainted blood transfusion.
 Dogs housed in kennel settings with poor tick control are at a higher risk for developing babesiosis.

 What are the clinical signs of babesiosis?

-Dogs infected with babesiosis may present with a wide variety of clinical signs ranging in severity from a sudden collapse with systemic shock, to a hemolytic crisis (the body attacks and destroys the red blood cells called hemolysis), to a subtle and slowly progressing infection with no apparent clinical signs.
+Dogs infected with babesiosis may present with a wide variety of clinical signs ranging in severity from sudden collapse with systemic shock, to a hemolytic crisis (the body attacks and destroys red blood cells), to a subtle and slowly progressing infection with no apparent clinical signs.

-Dogs typically present with the acute, severe form of babesiosis, which is characterized by findings such as abnormally dark urine, fever, weakness, pale mucous membranes, depression, swollen lymph nodes, and an enlarged spleen.
-Blood and urine tests may reveal anemia, thrombocytopenia (low platelets), hypoalbuminemia (low albumin, a blood protein), and bilirubinuria (a pigment from breaking down red blood cells is found in the urine).
+Dogs typically present with the acute and severe form of babesiosis, characterized by abnormal dark urine, fever, weakness, pale mucous membranes, depression, swollen lymph nodes, and an enlarged spleen.
+Blood and urine tests may reveal anemia, thrombocytopenia (low platelets), hypoalbuminemia (low albumin, a blood protein), and bilirubinuria (a pigment from breaking down red blood cells found in the urine).

 How is babesiosis diagnosed?

-Serologic or antibody titer testing in the diagnosis of babesiosis has limitations.
-A positive test result is dependent on an antibody response by the infected dog, which may take up to ten days to develop.
-Once a dog has developed antibodies to babesiosis, they may persist for years and this must be considered when performing follow-up tests.
+Serologic or antibody titer testing has limitations.
+A positive test result depends on an antibody response in the infected dog, which may take up to ten days to develop.
+Once a dog has developed antibodies to babesiosis, they may persist for years, and this must be considered when performing follow-up tests.

 How is babesiosis treated?

-Clindamycin, the treatment of choice for Babesia microti, the main Babesia species that infects humans, can also be used against Babesia in dogs.
+Clindamycin, the treatment of choice for Babesia microti, the main Babesia species to infect humans, can also be used against Babesia in dogs.
 Clindamycin is a readily available antibiotic and is an excellent starting point for treatment in many dogs.
 Your veterinarian will discuss any alternative and adjunctive treatments with you.

 What is the prognosis for a dog diagnosed with babesiosis?

-The prognosis for a dog diagnosed with babesiosis is guarded depending on what body systems are affected at the time of diagnosis.
-Owners should be aware that dogs that have survived babesiosis often remain sub-clinically infected.
-These dogs may suffer a relapse of disease in the future or may serve as a source for the further spread of disease in a given area.
-Dogs that have recovered from babesiosis should never be used as donors for blood transfusions because the recipients may develop the disease.
+The prognosis for a dog diagnosed with babesiosis depends on which body systems are affected at the time of diagnosis.
+Owners should be aware that dogs who survive babesiosis often remain sub-clinically infected.
+These dogs may suffer a disease relapse in the future or may serve as a source for further spreading disease in a given area.
+Dogs that recover from babesiosis should never be used as donors for blood transfusions because the recipients may develop the disease.

-Currently, an effective vaccine is not commercially available to protect dogs against babesiosis.
+Currently, there is no effective vaccine available to protect dogs against babesiosis.

 Can humans get babesiosis?

 Yes, humans can develop babesiosis.
-The most common species infecting humans is Babesia microti which is transmitted by the deer or black-legged tick.
-New species of Babesia have also been identified in humans in California, Washington, and Missouri.
+Although several species have been reported, the most common species infecting humans is Babesia microti, transmitted by the deer or black-legged tick.